Norway to fine dating app Grindr $11.7M over privacy breach

 Norway isn't a member of the EU but closely mirrors the bloc's rules and regulations.

-“The Norwegian Data Protection Authority considers that this is a serious case," said Bjorn Erik Thon, the authority's director-general.
+“The Norwegian Data Protection Authority considers that this is a serious case," said Director-General Bjorn Erik Thon.
 “Users were not able to exercise real and effective control over the sharing of their data."

-Grindr did not respond immediately to an email request for comment from the AP.
-Its spokesman in Norway, Bjoern Richard Johansen, confirmed to broadcaster NRK that it had received a letter from regulators to notify it of the fine.

 The company has until Feb.
 15 to give feedback, which the watchdog will take into account for its final decision.

-“Grindr is looking forward to entering into a dialogue with the Norwegian Data Protection Authority,” Johansen told NRK, but said the company had no further comment.
+The app's privacy approach includes “detailed consent flows, transparency, and control" provided to all users, the company said, adding it has “retained valid legal consent" from all its European users “on multiple occasions."

+“We continually enhance our privacy practices in consideration of evolving privacy laws and regulations,” the company said in a statement.

-The watchdog came to the preliminary conclusion that Grindr shared user data with a number of third parties without legal basis.
+The watchdog's preliminary conclusion is that Grindr shared user data with a number of third parties without legal basis.
 The data included GPS location, user profile information as well as the fact that users are on Grindr, which could indicate their sexual orientation.

 Sharing such information could put someone at risk of being targeted, the authority said in its notice to Grindr.